EZ-CLIP: Efficient Zeroshot Video Action Recognition: Experiments and Results

 \textbf{Zero-shot:} In this setting, the proposed model is trained on a source dataset, $D_S$ (Kinetics-400), and then directly applied to downstream cross-datasets, specifically HMDB-51, UCF-101, and Kinetics-600, for evaluation.
 The source dataset, $D_S$, contains samples from source classes, $Y_{S} = \{y_i\}_{i=0}^k$, and the evaluation is performed on the target dataset $D_T$, where $Y_S \cap Y_T = \emptyset$.
 We compare EZ-CLIP with both uni-modal models, and models adapting image-based multi-modal Vision-Language (VL) models (Table \ref{zeroshot table}).
 EZ-CLIP's distinguishing feature is its consistent performance, even with training on only 8 frames per video.
 This efficiency is due to its ability to learn appearance and motion harmoniously.
 This reduces computational demands and makes our model lightweight for streamlined training and deployment.
 As shown in Table ~\ref{zeroshot table}, EZ-CLIP consistently outperforms existing models, achieving substantial gains of +1.6\% and +2.3\% in HMDB-51 and UCF-101 respectively.

 \textbf{Base-to-Novel:} To assess the generalization capabilities of EZ-CLIP towards novel classes, we evaluate it in a base-to-novel setting \cite{rasheed2023fine}.
-We begin with a dataset $D_S$ with labels $Y_S = \{y_i\}_{i=0}^k$, which is partition into two categories: the base classes $Y_B$ and the novel classes $Y_N$.
+We begin with a dataset $D_S$ with labels $Y_S = \{y_i\}_{i=0}^k$, which is partitioned into two categories: the base classes $Y_B$ and the novel classes $Y_N$.
 This partition ensures that $Y_B \cup Y_N = Y_S$ and $Y_B \cap Y_N = \emptyset$.
-The model is trained on the base classes and then subjected to evaluation on both the base and novel classes.
+The model is trained on the base classes using 16 samples per base class.
 The evaluation is shown in Table \ref{Base2novel table} for four diverse datasets: K-400, HMDB-51, UCF-101, and SSv2.
+EZ-CLIP consistently outperforms existing models, showcasing significant improvements datasets HMDB-51, UCF-101, and SSv2.

+\textbf{Base-to-Novel trained on all samples:} we also trained the model for all samples in the base class to showcase the full capacity of EZ-CLIP.
+The evaluation is shown in Table \ref{Base2novel table all sample} for four diverse datasets: K-400, HMDB-51, UCF-101, and SSv2.
 EZ-CLIP consistently outperforms existing models, showcasing significant improvements across all datasets.
-The most significant improvement is observed in SSv2 dataset, where it achieves a substantial +37.8\% gain in base class accuracy and an impressive +8.6\% improvement in the Novel class of SSv2.

 \textbf{Generalization to few-Shot learning:} In the few-shot learning setting, we examine the model's capacity to learn under limited supervision.
 Given a dataset $D_S$ with labels $Y_S = \{y_i\}_{i=0}^k$, we create a general K-shot dataset where K samples are randomly selected from each category $y_i \in Y_S$ for training.
 We experiment with different values of K, specifically $K = 2, 4, 8,$ and $16$ and use the same samples as \cite{rasheed2023fine}.
 Evaluation is performed on the validation set of $D_S$.
 Table \ref{fewshotlearning} shows the performance of EZ-CLIP, alongside methods that adapt CLIP for video tasks.
 It's worth noting that while EZ-CLIP doesn't exhibit significant performance improvements due to its relatively low number of tunable parameters, it consistently maintains good performance across different shot settings outperforming existing methods in most settings.